MicrosoftDocs/azure-docs/articles/api-management/api-management-using-with-vnet.md

   If you've enabled [Azure Application Insights](api-management-howto-app-insights.md) monitoring on API Management, allow outbound connectivity to the [Telemetry endpoint](../azure-monitor/app/ip-addresses.md#outgoing-ports) from the VNET.

 + **Force Tunneling Traffic to On-premises Firewall Using Express Route or Network Virtual Appliance:**
-  Commonly, you configure and define your own default route (0.0.0.0/0), forcing all traffic from the API Management delegated subnet to flow through an on-premises firewall or to a network virtual appliance.
+  Commonly, you configure and define your own default route (0.0.0.0/0), forcing all traffic from the API Management-delegated subnet to flow through an on-premises firewall or to a network virtual appliance.
 This traffic flow invariably breaks connectivity with Azure API Management because the outbound traffic is either blocked on-premises or NAT'd to an unrecognizable set of addresses no longer working with various Azure endpoints.
 You can solve this with a couple of methods:

-  * Enable [service endpoints][ServiceEndpoints] for Azure Sql, Azure Storage, Azure EventHub and Azure ServiceBus on the subnet in which the API Management service is deployed.
-By enabling endpoints directly from API Management delegated subnet to these services, you can use the Microsoft Azure backbone network providing optimal routing for service traffic.
-If you use service endpoints with a force-tunneled API Management, the above Azure services traffic isn't force-tunneled.
-The other API Management service dependency traffic is force-tunneled and can't be lost.
-If lost,the API Management service would not function properly.
+  * Enable [service endpoints][ServiceEndpoints] for Azure Sql, Azure Storage, Azure EventHub, and Azure ServiceBus on the subnet in which the API Management service is deployed.
+By enabling endpoints directly from API Management-delegated subnet to these services, you can use the Microsoft Azure backbone network, providing optimal routing for service traffic.
+If you use service endpoints with a force tunneled API Management, the above Azure services traffic isn't force tunneled.
+The other API Management service dependency traffic is force tunneled and can't be lost.
+If lost, the API Management service would not function properly.

   * All the control plane traffic from the internet to the management endpoint of your API Management service are routed through a specific set of inbound IPs, hosted by API Management.
-When the traffic is force-tunneled, the responses will not symmetrically map back to these inbound source IPs.
-To overcome the limitation, add the following user-defined routes ([UDRs][UDRs]) to steer traffic back to Azure by setting the destination of these host routes to "Internet".
+When the traffic is force tunneled, the responses will not symmetrically map back to these inbound source IPs.
+To overcome the limitation, set the destination of the following user-defined routes ([UDRs][UDRs]) to the "Internet", to steer traffic back to Azure.
 Find the set of inbound IPs for control plane traffic documented in [Control Plane IP Addresses](#control-plane-ips).

-  * For other force-tunneled API Management service dependencies, resolve the hostname and reach out to the endpoint.
+  * For other force tunneled API Management service dependencies, resolve the hostname and reach out to the endpoint.
 These include:
       - Metrics and Health Monitoring
       - Azure portal Diagnostics
       - SMTP Relay